tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 Duration:  90 minutes

 In this exercise, you are going to walk through the process of creating a gold image for your AVD host pools.
-The basic concept for a gold image is to start with a clean base install of Windows and layer on mandatory updates, applications and configurations.
+The basic concept for a gold image is to start with a clean base install of Windows and layer on mandatory updates, applications, and configurations.
 There are many ways to create and manage images for AVD.
 The steps covered in this exercise are going to walk you through a basic build and capture process that includes core applications and recommended configuration options for AVD.

 **Additional Resources**